Shih Tzu: Coat colors

+Additionally the following colours are recognised as existing within the breed but not being part of the standard: blue, cream, lilac, lilac & white, white, particolour.

 Health

 A number of health issues, some of them hereditary, have been found in individual Shih Tzu, and are listed below.
 The popularity of the breed has allowed for extremely poor breeding in general, leading to generalized and lifelong diseases, often from a fairly early age.

 Heart disease

-Shih Tzus are prone to multiple types of heart disease.
-The condition may have a poor prognosis depending on when it is diagnosed and the stage of the disease when it is discovered.
+Mitral valve disease is the most common heart disease in dogs and can lead to congestive heart failure (CHF).
+The condition is more common in smaller dogs including the Shih Tzu.

 Brachycephaly

-Due to the ideal of beauty regarding the shape of the face the skull malformation brachycephaly was increased by breeding selection.
-This short nose causes problems like skin sensitivities such as dermatitis, bumps, and rashes.
+The short nose of the Shih Tzu causes breathing difficulties and other health issues in the dog.
+Brachycephalic airway obstruction syndrome (BAOS) is a condition caused by brachycephaly.
+The main issues arising from the shortened muzzle are stenotic nares, where the nostrils are close together causing difficulties with breathing through the nose; an elongated soft palate; and tracheal hypoplasia, a narrow windpipe.
+This causes difficulty breathing which leads to increased respiratory effort which further narrows the trachea which can lead to laryngeal collapse.
+Dogs suffering from BAOS struggle with exercise, are prone to heat stroke due to ineffective evaporative ability, and have trouble sleeping.

 Eye issues

 It is very common for Shih Tzus to develop eye problems at any age, and even more so once they are older.
 Most veterinarians will recommend eye drops to assist with any eye irritations.
 Some dogs have allergies which cause excess discharge around the eye.
 Older Shih Tzu are known to develop cataracts which can be corrected with surgery.
 If not treated, the dog may become blind in the eye that has the cataract.
 The distinctive large eyes can easily be scratched which may cause an ulcer.
 The dog will normally have the injured eye closed or half closed and may have excessive tears.
 The most common problem of Shih Tzus concerning eye conditions is the formation of epiphora caused by the fur on the eyelids scratching the conjunctiva and the cornea.
-However this can be medicated by the application of prescribed eye drops from a certified veterinarian.
+However this can be medicated by the application of prescribed eye drops from a certified veterinarian such as eyevita.
+Shih Tzus are also prone to excessive tear production which in turn cause tear stains around the eyes.
+A study from Japan reviewing cases of dogs presented for ophthalmologic examination found the Shih Tzu to make up 16% of all glaucoma cases whilst only making up 8.2% of the total population used in the study.